 What is Instructional Technology?

-Instructional technology involves using an assortment of teaching tools to enhance student learning.
-In days gone past, technology included transparencies and overhead projectors, film strips and projectors, and slideshows.
+- Instructional technology involves using an assortment of teaching tools to enhance student learning.
+Past classroom technology included transparencies and overhead projectors, film strips and projectors, and slideshows.
 In today's classroom, these tools may include a range of items, from calculators and PowerPoint presentations, to laptops and other electronic devices.

 Technology in the classroom has changed dramatically over the last 20 years with the increase in use of mobile devices and the utilization of information acquisition from the internet.
 Many schools are taking advantage of and seeking ways to blend the learning environment.
 This leads to the implementation of virtual, digital, or e-learning opportunities.
 Students in the 21st Century are expecting access to instruction and classroom resources in a 24/7 environment.